AntonioIDeTIC/AFAS-YOLOv8/README.md

 </p>

 <p align="justify">
-It should be noted that the FLIR, $M{^3}FD$, and PID images are open access and can be downloaded from the links provided in the paper.
+It should be noted that the FLIR, $M{^3}FD$, and PID images are open access for research purposes and can be downloaded from the links provided in the paper.
 The annotations made respect the original name of these images, only an identifier has been added to each after the original name.
 </p>

 <p align="justify">